The Swedish Migration Agency is here online to give anyone interested in migration issues a chance to find relevant information and news

 Here, the Swedish Migration Agency writes about current topics or gives the Agency’s views on current debates.

-Fredrik Bengtsson, the head of the Swedish Migration Agency’s press unit, also has a Twitter account.
+Fredrik Bengtsson, the Director of Communications at the Swedish Migration Agency, also has a Twitter account.

 Twitter – Asylum, Migration and Integration Fund